Laguna Verde Facts

 It also manages to compress such natural beauty into a small site.
 That’s because, aside from that appeal to the eye, its other attributes remain modest.
 Thankfully, though, Nature has never felt restricted to combining size and beauty in its many constructions.

 The marvelous Laguna Verde possesses a total average surface area of approximately 2.9 sq mi (7.5 sq km).
 This varies slightly, of course, due to such factors as rainfall and evaporation rates.
 It remains quite shallow, however.
-It also has an average depth of 18 ft (5.4 m).
+The lake has an average depth of 18 ft (5.4 m).

 Laguna Verde Location, Formation, and Nature